Senators, White House in talks to finish infrastructure bill

 ———

-Associated Press writers Hope Yen and Josh Boak contributed to this report.
+Associated Press writers Hope Yen, Alan Fram and Josh Boak contributed to this report.